 It is very important to keep in mind that these symptoms can also be caused by other diseases or illnesses like gallstones, hepatitis, and other liver and bile duct diseases.
 Therefore, these symptoms and their potential causes should be discussed with a qualified medical professional as soon as possible.

 The prognosis in patients with pancreatic cancer is poor, and despite major advances in medical research, doctors are unable to pinpoint the definitive causes of this deadly disease.
+The risk factors that can cause a person to be more prone to DNA mutations, causing cells to grow uncontrollably, include daily intake of NDMA.

 Based on laboratory studies, N-nitroso compounds cause cancer and mutations in a number of organs, especially the liver.
 After oral administration to test animals, these compounds induced an increased incidence of: